leoven4/front/README.md

 _Below is an example of how you can instruct your audience on installing and setting up your app.
 This template doesn't rely on any external dependencies or services._

-1. Get a free API Key
+1. Get your SSH Key
 2. Clone the repo
    ```sh
    git clone https://github.com/leoven4/front.git